laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     idtrackerai --load my_basic_settings.toml example.toml --track_wo_identities true --number_of_animals 15 --track

 .. note::
-    Parameters files defined in ``--load`` are processed in increasing order of priority, this means that the last ones override the ones before them.
-In the example above, declarations in :toml:`example.toml` would override the ones in :toml:`my_basic_settings.toml` (in case they are about the same parameter).
-Any command line declaration overrides all files from ``--load``.
+    Parameter files specified with ``--load`` are processed in the order they are listed, with later files overriding earlier ones for the same parameter.
+For example, in the command above, settings in :toml:`example.toml` will take precedence over those in :toml:`my_basic_settings.toml`.
+Additionally, any parameter specified directly on the command line will override all settings from the loaded files.

 .. tip::
   In the case of running idtracker.ai in remote (where the session parameters may have been created in another computer), it could be helpful to override, for example, the video paths from *example.toml*: